billba/prague/docs/Dialogs.md

 # Dialogs

 Let's imagine that we'd like to make the guessing game from the [previous chapter](State.md) available to other bots.
-If this were a standard JavaScript application we might do this by creating a class that kept its own state in private variables, with a constructor to create a new instance, and a public method for handling guesses.
-A Dialog is like a class for message routing.
+If this were a standard JavaScript application we might do this by creating a class.
+A constructor would create a new instance, each of which would have its own storage, and there would be a public method for handling guesses. **A Dialog is like a class for message routing.**

 First we'll create the constructor and its types :